Published on May 1, 2025 6 min read

 Why MoViNets Matter Today?

 MoViNets bring high-performance action recognition and scene understanding to platforms where power and memory are scarce.
-They achieve what was once thought impossible: efficient and accurate video processing on smartphones, embedded cameras, and IoT sensors.
+They accomplish what was once thought impossible: efficient and accurate video processing on smartphones, embedded cameras, and IoT sensors.

 Where Can MoViNets Be Used?